samjain233/notesapi/README.md

 - Username must be at least 6 characters.
 - Users will receive a token that is valid for 1 hour.

-Certainly!
-Here is the information for your "Login" API formatted in Markdown:

 ## Login API

 ### Method